 Among the schools at which I have taught are Loyola Marymount University, Emory University, Dominican University, Lake Superior State University, and the University of St. Francis.
 Institutions

-Emory.
-Other conferences include the American Academy of Religion, the Society of Biblical Literature, the North American Patristics Society, Oxford Patristics, the International Conference on the
+Augustana, and Emory.
+Other conferences include the American Academy of Religion, the Society of Biblical Literature, the North American Patristics Society, Oxford Patristics, the International

 Conference on the Ancient Novel, the Center for Sociocultural Sport and Olympic Research, and the St. Serge Semaine Liturgique.